The Financial Lives of the Poets by Jess Walter

 Even though Walter may have thrown everything but the kitchen sink into this book in terms of problems the Priors are facing, it never seems unbelievable.
 And all of that makes the idea that someone could turn to dealing drugs to be entirely realistic.
 But Walter keeps it from gettting too heavy, constantly throwing in characters and situations that made me giggle as I read the book.
 Although the idea of Matt's dad dealing with dementia is not funny, the list of the six things that he misses is funny.
 Following Matt through the week depicted in this book was a real page turner for me.

 For those going through similar circumstances, this book may strike too close to home.
 I, as I said, found the book humorous, but it's not necessarily a humor that everyone will get.
-Every chapter starts with a bit of free form poetry (in fact, there are even some very short chapters that a nothing but poetry) and I will admit that I sometimes skimmed over these just to get to the forward motion of the story.
+Every chapter starts with a bit of free form poetry (in fact, there are even some very short chapters that are nothing but poetry) and I will admit that I sometimes skimmed over these just to get to the forward motion of the story.
 Overall, this is definitely a book I will pass along to friends and family.
 Thanks to Trish, from Hey Lady, What Ya Reading and TLC Book Tours for including me in this blog tour!